 The county agency responsible for child welfare services must make this determination.
 The activities involved in the determination of eligibility are not claimable as CW-TCM.
 Submit a CW-TCM claim only after recording in the case file the determination of eligibility for CW-TCM services, the case finding (including a brief description of the circumstances that support the finding), and case plan.

 A child who meets the eligibility criteria for both CW-TCM and MH-TCM may receive both services from the same agency and the agency may claim both services in the same month as appropriate.
-The two services must be distinctly different to be claimed in the same month.
+The two services must be distinctly different for an agency to claim the services in the same month.

-Case management activities are those that help the eligible recipient gain access to needed medical, social, educational, and other services as identified in an individual service plan.
+Case management activities are those that help the eligible recipient gain access to needed medical, social, educational and other services as identified in an individual service plan.
 Only services delivered on a face-to-face basis are claimable as CW-TCM unless the client is in placement more than 60 miles beyond county or reservation boundaries.
-In such a case, a telephone contact may be claimed in two consecutive months.
+In such a case, a provider may submit a claim for a telephone contact in two consecutive months.
 There must be a face-to-face contact in the month preceding the eligible telephone contacts.
 Examples of CW-TCM activities include, but are not limited to the following:

 Documentation of CW-TCM Services